 We ventured because I recently discovered dad held a deep desire, a secret dream, to visit Point Pelee National Park’s celebratory spring bird migration of songbirds ever since he arrived to Canada in 1957.

 So the plan for a hike there was a no-brainer.
-We packed our overnight bags, made the trek west from Niagara Falls, and arrived to the park one late afternoon last May.
+We packed our overnight bags, made the trek west from Niagara Falls, and arrived at the park one late afternoon last May.

-When we got to Canada’s Deep South, we left behind the boisterous Northwest beachfront of giggling surfers who were a few kilometers north of the visitor centre and laced up our hiking shoes for what we thought would be another worldly experience of birds, birds and birds.
+When we got to Canada’s Deep South, we left behind the boisterous Northwest beachfront of giggling surfers who were a few kilometres north of the visitor centre and laced up our hiking shoes for what we thought would be another worldly experience of birds, birds and birds.